 Perinatology Rounds – Discuss upcoming high-risk deliveries and management of current inpatients

 Neuro-NICU Rounds – Multidisciplinary discussion with Neurology, Neurosurgery, Therapists and NICU service of patients with neurological injuries.
-Also includes monthly Neuroradiology Conference.
+Also includes the monthly Neuroradiology Conference.

 Interdisciplinary Rounds – Clinical service team discusses inpatients with therapists, case managers, and social work